Listed buildings and conservation areas

 Anyone can apply for a building to be listed.
 If you wish to have a building considered, you should visit the Historic England website.

 The application should be supported by as much information as possible, including:

 - The reasons why you believe it may merit listing

 - The name and contact details of the owner

 The more information that is supplied the quicker a listing application can be dealt with.

 For help with the listing process or for any questions regarding the process, please contact Historic England Customer Services at the following: email: customers@HistoricEngland.org.uk or telephone:0370 333 0607

 There are 200 conservation areas in Surrey.
 The first tranche of designations related to the historic town and village centres, but the conservation areas designated more recently recognise the importance of specialist sites such as Brooklands motor racing circuit, the Wey Navigation and the Epsom hospital sites.

 Responsibility for the day-to-day management of conservation areas, preparation of character appraisals and schemes for their preservation and enhancement rests with the relevant local district or borough council.

-For queries about conservation areas, please contact your local district or borough council via the links below.
+For queries about conservation areas, please contact your local district or borough council.